Language selection

 The theme

-Canada and the global space community are preparing for the Artemis and Lunar Gateway missions that will take humans back to the Moon and later on to Mars.
+Canada and the global space community are preparing for the Artemis and Gateway missions that will take humans back to the Moon and later on to Mars.
 With these ambitious goals come changes to space missions that will require new approaches for producing fresh, nutritious food for the astronauts, which is the theme of this year's Space Brain Hack.

 The challenge